 Treat yourself or some of your favourite gals (or drop some hints to your sweetheart!) with this Galentine’s Day round up!
 Whether red or pink is your favourite colour for the occasion, there are plenty of cute options inspired by Feb 14.
-It doesn’t have to be Valentine’s Day to add some pops of pink and red- and hearts errrrything- but since it’s right around the corner I hope you like some of the ideas here.
+If you’re the kind of person who prefers to get humorous gifts you could have some photo socks made with your face on, to remind them how you’re their favourite friend!
+But if you’re a fan of tradition, stick to the typical valentines themes.
+Something sweet and affectionate to gift your girls this Galentine’s day is a personalised moon lamp; it’s the perfect night lamp to remind your friends of your special bond.
+However, it doesn’t have to be Valentine’s Day to add some pops of pink and red- and hearts errrrything- but since it’s right around the corner I hope you like some of the ideas here.
 Celebrate Galentine’s Day with your favourite ladies and treat yourself and each other!

 If you’ve left your shopping to the last minute and won’t have time to hit up the mall or your favourite stores, options like express shipping and Amazon Prime (my lifesaver so many times throughout the year!) are great options to make sure your gifts arrive on time (if you’re shopping local, see if your favourite small shop offers local pick up).
 And if you’re really low on time, you can always make your own gift (see here and here for some cute Valentine’s printables).
 Or how about a date night/ girl’s night in?
 Pick up some snacks (check out this white chocolate Valentine’s popcorn for a cute idea) and enjoy a relaxing night of games or movies.